VoltLang/Watt/doc/vdocguidelines.md

 ## Use Correct Grammar And Spelling

 Try your best, at least.
 Prefer British English spelling/grammar where possible, for uniformity with the rest of Volt.

+## Assorted Tips

+- Don't restate the type of a thing in the comment documenting that thing.